onlined/simplinsta/README.md

 # simplinsta

-**NOTE: This project is archived because of the changes in Instagram API.**
+**NOTE: This project is archived because of the breaking changes in Instagram API.**

 Simple Instagram client